 Air Canada offers more flight options through the day, and fly a variety of aircraft on the route.
 You don’t get much, but many of their planes have seat-back entertainment that Porter doesn’t offer.
 I am a fan of their little CRJs and Dash 8s – while small, they have pretty good seats.

 WestJet doesn’t have as many flight options, but they are generally known for good customer service.
 They offer both standard flights and WestJet “Encore” – this service flies with Q400s, but they feature the opposite of everything that Porter’s Q400s have.
 The seats are small, hard, and crammed ridiculously tightly together.
 After one flight on one earlier this year, I have decided to avoid Encore at all costs.
 In this instance, however, I noticed that there was a regular WestJet mid-afternoon flight that fit my schedule well, and happened to be operating with the brand-new Boeing 737 MAX 8.
 These planes are the newest version of the 737 platform, which WestJet built their initial fleet around.
 The MAX 8 incorporates new features like better noise suppression systems, quieter engines, and Boeing’s “sky interior” cabin design.
 After being very impressed with the new 787 Dreamliner I flew on last year, I figured I would like to give this a try.
 So WestJet it would be.
+[Edit: This was just a few weeks before the first of a pair of tragic crashes involving 737 MAX aircraft, which would ultimately expose critical safety flaws in the planes and lead to the global fleet being grounded.
+Boeing is in the process of trying to address the issues, but more flaws have been identified and the future of these planes is unclear.
+The grounding has caused major scheduling issues for airlines including WestJet and Air Canada, who have at least temporarily lost a substantial chunk of their narrow-body fleets]

 I headed off to the airport on Halifax Transit’s MetroX route 320 service, which runs to the airport from downtown via Fall River.
 This bus is still a pretty recent addition, and I absolutely love it.
 The fare is just a dollar above the regular fare (a total of $3.50 cash or $3 if you use a bus ticket), and the ride takes just over half an hour from the Dartmouth Bridge Terminal.
 Sure beats a $60 cab ride…